H-934/Main-CW/README_M32895_CNN_CIFAR10.md

 ---

 ## Introduction
 This project shows the use of a complete machine learning pipeline using a Convolutional Neural Network (CNN) for image classification.
-The CIFAR-10 dataset, consisting of 60,000 32x32 color images in 10 classes, is used.
-The project involves data preprocessing, exploratory data analysis (EDA), CNN model construction, evaluation, and prediction.
+We choice to use the CIFAR-10 dataset, consisting of 60,000 32x32 color images organised into 10 classes.
+The project involves data preprocessing, exploratory data analysis (EDA), CNN model construction, evaluation and prediction.

 ---